fair-search/fairsearch-fair-for-elasticsearch/README.md

 Notes if you want to dig into the code or build for a version there's no build for.

+# Example Application

+See [EXAMPLE.md](EXAMPLE.md) for a detailed example of an Elasticsearch Application on your local machine.

 ### 1. Build with Gradle Wrapper

 ```